 It will save your back!
 Nothing is more important than your health, serious injuries are the worst.
 You will be able to do more because you won’t be as tired.

-The flexibility to rolled the backpack or carry it on your back if needed is a useful feature.
+The flexibility to roll the backpack or carry it on your back if needed is a useful feature.
 I remember one night in London we realized we were going to have to run if we wanted to catch our train.
 Russell quickly converted the straps so he could put the backpack on his back and we ran.
 Yes, we did make our train.

 Some of the best rolling backpacks for travel also still fit under the seat and meet the strict carryon rules of even the cheapest airlines.